 When we did

-str(surveys) we saw that several of the columns consist of integers, however, the columns
+str(surveys) we saw that several of the columns consist of integers.
+The columns

 factor.
-Factors are very useful and are actually something that make R particularly well suited to working with data, so we’re going to spend a little time introducing them.
+Factors are very useful and actually contribute to making R particularly well suited to working with data.
+So we are going to spend a little time introducing them.